sekoyo/lightgrid/NOTES.md

 ## Bugs

 - Clicking in row details selects closest parent cell.
 Don't change selection on item details clicks.
-- At certain widths, calced width is underlapping.
-Particularly noticeable with header on light theme.
-- Extra col divider on right visible on http://localhost:8093/docs/guides/theming

 # Do and Donts